pdrzxzz/Simple-Q-Learning/README.md

 * The learning parameters (ALPHA, GAMMA)
 * The number of training trajectories

-## Contribution

-Contributions are welcome!
-You can:

-* Implement proposed exercises
-* Add new visualizations
-* Improve the documentation
-* Propose algorithm extensions

 ## License

 This project is licensed under the MIT License.